acruzmtz/clients-agenda/README.md

 # Clients-agenda
-You can save all your clients in this address book, such as names, surnames and emails.
+You can save all your clients in this address book, such as names, usernames and emails.

 This project was done in Python, in this case I used mysql as the database administrator.